 One thing to keep in mind with plum oil is that it has a higher amount of oleic acid (52 – 66%) and a lower amount of linoleic acid (28 – 35%).

-- Macerated oil: this involves soaking carrots or infusing carrots in a carrier oil for an extended period of time.
-The carrier becomes infused with the therapeutic benefits of the carrots.
+- Macerated carrot oil: this involves soaking carrots in a carrier oil for an extended period of time.
+The carrier oil becomes infused with the therapeutic benefits of the carrots.
 This can be used directly on the skin just like any carrier oil.

-- Carrot seed carrier oil from Essential Wholesale.
+- Carrot seed carrier oil from Leven Rose.

-- This macerated oil from Typology which is made of carrots infused in sunflower oil.
+- This macerated carrot oil from Typology which is made of carrots infused in sunflower oil.

 10. Pumpkin Seed Oil

 Pumpkin seed oil is considered rich in carotenoids, particularly beta-carotene, as well as others like lutein, zeaxanthin and lycopene.